-7 Satisfactory Academic Progress Policy (see Appendix A & Policy Manual)
+20 Satisfactory Academic Progress Policy (see Appendix A & Policy Manual)

-8 Retention and Academic Disciplinary Action policy (see Policy Manual)
+21 Retention and Academic Disciplinary Action policy (see Policy Manual)

 Students who fail to receive a term GPA as required by SAP (Satisfactory Academic Progress) at the end of a semester will be placed on Academic Warning.
-This will mean he/she will take no more than 12 credits the following semester and having the availability of tutoring services.
+This will mean he/she will take no more than 12 credits the following semester and have the availability of tutoring services.

-Students who receive a term GPA less than the SAP requirement for two consecutive semesters will be given Academic Probation.
-Refer to our SAP Policy for details (see Appendix A).
+Students who receive a term GPA less than the SAP (Satisfactory Academic Progress) requirement for two consecutive semesters will be given Academic Probation.
+Refer to our Satisfactory Academic Progress (SAP) Policy for details (see Appendix A).